ZERO VFX: History

-ZERO VFX was founded in 2010 by Brian Drewes and Sean Devereaux.
+ZERO VFX was founded in 2010 by Brian Drewes, Sean Devereaux and Marc Sadeghi.

 ZERO VFX developed Zync in 2011, a cloud based rendering tool for VFX and was sold to Google for an undisclosed sum in August 2014.

 With headquarters in Boston, the company opened a second office in Venice Beach, California in November 2015.

 Sale of Zync

 ZERO VFX was the original developer of Zync, a cloud based rendering tool geared towards the visual effects industry with support for The Foundry's NUKE, Autodesk Maya, Solid Angle's Arnold and Chaos Group's V-Ray.
 Zync was sold to Google for an undisclosed sum in August 2014.